 But that doesn’t mean the company has abandoned the traditional laptop.
 Asus has been among the world’s leading notebook manufacturers in recent years, and still retains a very flexible product line.
 So, it never surprises us that Asus continues to launch ultraportables long after it has properly embraced the Ultrabook concept.
 One such laptop is the ASUS VivoBook E203MA.

 The VivoBook E203MA’s features, not its size, are what disqualify the computer as an Ultrabook.
 It doesn’t include a solid-state drive, meaning it has no Intel Instant on and Smart Response.
 The omission reduces the laptop’s price.
-Asus will sell you an 11.6-inch VivoBook for $184.95 at Amazon – and the price includes hardware that is otherwise similar to an entry-level Chromebook.
+Asus will sell you an 11.6-inch VivoBook for – and the price includes hardware that is otherwise similar to an entry-level Chromebook.

 An 11.6-inch laptop with an Intel Dual-Core Celeron N4000 processor for the price looks promising on paper.
 Can the VivoBook E203MA stand up to real-world use, or the low price has sacrificed everything?
 Let’s find out.